CSpanias/cspanias.github.io/_posts/2024-01-02-OverTheWire - Bandit.md

 -----END RSA PRIVATE KEY-----
 ```

-We have to create a file and copy paste the key on our local machine and use it to connect to the next level:
+We have to create a file, copy paste the key on our local machine, and then use it to connect to the next level:

 ```bash
 # create a file called 'id_rsa'